 Other Park Injuries

-A video of the accident shows her going down the 'Sky Breaker Slide,' which drops riders rapidly and then slowing them down into a thin pool of water at the bottom.
+A video of the water park accident shows her going down the 'Sky Breaker Slide,' which drops riders rapidly and then slows them down into a thin pool of water at the bottom.

-However the the water supply mechanism at the bottom of the slide was not working.
-She flew face first into the wall at the bottom of the slide.
+However, the water supply mechanism at the bottom of the slide was not working.
+She flew face-first into the wall at the bottom of the slide.

 She had to undergo reconstructive surgery to repair her face.
 And most tragically she suffered a traumatic brain injury.
 This was preventable if the design and maintenance of the ride had been up to standards.